 The weaving of damask is one of the oldest weaving techniques known to man.
 The name, damask, comes from the Arabic language and is a derivation of the name of the city of Damascus where it was woven from single color silk threads in the early Middle Ages.

 As the technique of damask weaving moved throughout Europe, several colors and metallic threads were added.
 Weavers began to weave damask fabric in wool and linen, as well as, silk.
 The patterns may have a botanical theme, feature animals or landscape scenes, or simply be geometric in design.
 While Damascus remained a well-known center for the production of damask; Italy soon became famous as well for the manufacture of damask.

-Around 1900 with the invention of the Jacquard loom that used punch cards to automatically create the designs; damask become more accessible to consumers.
+Around 1900 with the invention of the Jacquard loom that used punch cards to automatically create the designs; damask became more accessible to consumers.
 Today's damask is woven on a jacquard-weave loom with computer controlled designs and can be made of linen, silk, cotton, wool or even synthetic fibers.
-The weave produces long threads that catch and reflect light.
-Damask is still an expensive fabric to produce because the dense weave requires a large amount of fibers per square inch.
+Damask is still an expensive fabric to produce because the dense weave requires a large number of fibers per square inch.

-When purchasing damask fabric by yard for a project, you should measure carefully if the pattern repeat is important to the final look.
+When purchasing damask fabric by the yard for a project, measure carefully if the pattern repeat is important to the final look.
 The yardage should be bought from a single bolt of fabric so that the color and weave will match exactly.